Ethan-Heimer/Json-For-C/README.md

 cmake ..
 make
 ```
-The most basic example to link against this library is as follows:
+The most basic example to link against this library is as follows, where the
+project is being built within the build directory generated.

 ```
 gcc -o test -I./ -L./ main.c -libjson
 ```